Air Fryer Recipe

 Method

-- Slice the bloomer loaf into 2-inch thick slices, then cut each slice into bite-sized cubes.
+- Cut the bloomer loaf into 2-inch thick slices, then cut each slice into bite-sized cubes.

-- Mix melted butter with minced garlic and chopped parsley in a small bowl.
+- In a small bowl, stir the melted butter with the minced garlic and chopped parsley.
 Season with salt and pepper.

 - Brush each bread cube with the garlic butter mixture.

-- Sprinkle grated cheddar cheese over the bread cubes.
+- Scatter the grated cheddar cheese over the bread cubes.

-- Arrange bread bites in a single layer in the air fryer basket.
+- Place the bread bites in a single layer in the air fryer basket.

-- Remove from fryer and let cool for a couple of minutes.
+- Take them out of the fryer and leave to cool for a couple of minutes.

-- Serve warm with a side of marinara sauce or your favorite dip.
+- Serve warm with a side of marinara sauce or your favourite dip.

 Why this works in an air fryer